hypo69/hypo/pytest/gemini/src/bots/discord/README.md

 4. **Placeholder Tests:**  The provided test functions are **placeholders**.
 You need to replace the `assert True` statements with actual assertions based on the expected behavior of your `discord_bot` functions.
 For example, if `join_voice_channel` is supposed to return `True`, you'd write `assert discord_bot.join_voice_channel(mock_channel) is True`.

-5. **Exception Handling:** The example demonstrates how to use `pytest.raises` for exception handling.
+5. **Exception Handling:** The example demonStartes how to use `pytest.raises` for exception handling.

 6. **File Handling (if applicable):** If the bot code interacts with files (e.g., loading training data), you need to mock file handling for testing.
 Consider using temporary files or mock the file reading/writing functionality.